Panama: The#1 Retirement Haven In The Americas FREE Report

 Vaccinations

-Make sure you are up to date with all your regular vaccinations before arriving in Panama.
-In addition, Hepatitis A, Hepatitis B, Typhoid and Yellow Fever are worth vaccinating against before you visit Panama.
-There have been isolated outbreaks of cholera and Dengue fever.
 It is unlikely you will be exposed to these, especially if you don’t go off the beaten path.
 You have a small risk of contracting the Zika virus.
 If you are pregnant you will want to bear this in mind.
 For everyone else, the Zika virus will only cause a mild fever.

-Malaria is not a problem for most of Panama.
-When the canal was dug a huge program was implemented to kill the malaria mosquitos.
 In rural areas near the borders, anti-malaria tablets are worth investing in.
 You should also follow standard malaria advice and wear insect repellant and long sleeves when in a malaria risk zone.

 Dental Care In Panama

-dental tourism lady on treatment chair
+dental tourism lady on treatment chair. health care in panama

-Image Source: iStock/Harbucks
+iStock/Harbucks

 Dental Tourism, where people visit Panama specifically to make use of the Dental facilities is an increasingly popular industry.